Former New York AG Eric Schneiderman won't face criminal charges

 Breaking News Emails

-Former New York State Attorney General Eric Schneiderman — who resigned in disgrace after being accused of physically abusing four women — will not be charged criminally, a state prosecutor announced Thursday.
+Former New York State Attorney General Eric Schneiderman — who resigned in disgrace after being accused of physically abusing four women — will not be criminally charged, a state prosecutor announced Thursday.

-A Democrat who'd made a name for himself as a champion of women's rights, Schneiderman stepped down in May just hours after a report in The New Yorker magazine detailed that he'd struck or choked women he knew.
+A Democrat who'd made a name for himself as a champion of women's rights, Schneiderman stepped down in May just hours after a report in The New Yorker magazine detailed that he had struck or choked women he knew.

 He said then that "while these allegations are unrelated to my professional conduct or the operations of the office, they will effectively prevent me from leading the office's work at this critical time."

-The allegations were investigated by Nassau County District Attorney Madeline Singas, who was appointed special prosecutor by Governor Andrew Cuomo.
+The allegations were investigated by Nassau County District Attorney Madeline Singas, who was appointed special prosecutor by Gov. Andrew Cuomo.

 "I believe the women who shared their experiences with our investigation team," Singas said in a statement obtained by WNBC-TV.
 "However, legal impediments, including statutes of limitations, preclude criminal prosecution."

-One of Schneiderman's victims, Michelle Manning Barish, dated him in 2013 and 2014, and told the New Yorker he would slap and choke her without her consent.
-He admitted to the magazine in a statement that, "In the privacy of intimate relationships, I have engaged in role-playing and other consensual activity," but maintained "I have not assaulted anyone."
+One of Schneiderman's victims, Michelle Manning Barish, dated him in 2013 and 2014, and told the New Yorker that he would slap and choke her without her consent.
+He admitted to the magazine in a statement that "in the privacy of intimate relationships, I have engaged in role-playing and other consensual activity," but maintained, "I have not assaulted anyone."

 Announcing his resignation, Schneiderman said "I strongly contest" the allegations.